 Formal is out, casual is in.
 And not just on Fridays.
 As young, hip employees rise through the ranks of businesses everywhere, some employers are wondering why there are so many rules in the workplace and, especially, why all the rules are written down in long policies that no one will ever read.

 This program is essential for any employer that has either not implemented an Employee Handbook or is considering doing away with the one they already have.
 This seminar identifies – and explains – the top 15 policies that every employer should implement.

 Multi-state employers face the daunting task of figuring out how state laws vary from each other and from federal laws.
 We will address this complex issue, as well as offer practical suggestions for keeping your Employee Handbook updated and current.

 Are your managers or supervisors overwhelmed or even intimidated by their obligation to assess the performance of their employees?
 Are some of your managers or supervisors so reluctant to discipline their employees that they avoid it until too much time has passed and the discipline is never issued?
-This training can help!
+This program can help!

-This training focuses on the benefits to the business of a successful performance management system and also touches on the legal costs of failing to manage poor performance.
+This program focuses on the benefits to the business of a successful performance management system and also touches on the legal costs of failing to manage poor performance.
 This material is presented in an interactive format and includes several real world scenarios to guide the discussion.